 An Interview With Sol Frankel

 I found him sitting alone at a table in the cafeteria the following day.
 He looked a little unsure as to whether I would come for the arranged interview, but when he sees me his face breaks into a welcoming smile.
 I go to shake his hand, but it is too late.
 I forgot about his damaged arm.
 But Sol, even at 88 years of age, is quicker than I. His left arm shoots across and clumsily grasps my right.
-He smiles at me with his eyes, and I relax.
+His eyes smile, and I relax.
 I pull up a chair alongside Sol who is clutching an A4 envelope to his chest.
 "Not many people ask about this part of my life any more," he says.
 "Especially younger people."

 Whilst he is inside, I glance at the documents he has left on the table.
 An International Brigade membership card is dated 1937.
 It is a little faded by the sun, and crumbles at the edges of the pages.
 It carries no photo, but plenty of official Republican stamps on its delicate surface.
 This is the first time I have ever seen an official document from that period.
 The first time I have ever held in my hand an authentic document from the fateful Spanish Second Republic.
 I felt it ought to be in a museum, but glad it wasn’t.
 Underneath the card is a group photo of soldiers at the front.
 One man, with a characteristic moustache is smoking a pipe between several other men.
 He wears a hat titled in a rebellious fashion and looks familiar.
 Another man is bare-chested.
 Above him is an arrow that someone has drawn and the word “killed” scribbled above.